hpdobrica/digital-garden-public/Docker Networking.md

 date : 03-11-2021
 ---

-When running a [[Docke]] container, there are several networking options to chose from:
+When running a [[Docker]] container, there are several networking options to chose from:

 ## None
 Runs a container in a completely isolated network.
 Container can't reach anything outside of it, and nothing can reach the container.